swapnildata/Legal_chatbot/README.md

 3. Messages are passed into the LangGraph pipeline.
 4. Issue is classified and a response is generated.
 5. Response is stored, displayed, and can be summarized upon session end.

+##  Testing Example for reference:
+[
+    {
+        "user_name": "swapnil",
+        "datetime": "2025-05-19 00:26:46.933793",
+        "messages": [
+            {
+                "user_input": "Someone stollen my wallet during travel in metro.", "response": "Okay, here's some legal advice regarding your stolen wallet, focusing on immediate steps and potential actions:\n\n1. **File a Police Report Immediately:** This is crucial for insurance claims and potential investigation.
+Most metro systems have police presence or designated reporting areas.\n2. **Cancel Credit/Debit Cards:** Contact your banks immediately to prevent fraudulent charges.
+Keep records of cancellation confirmations.\n3. **Replace Identification:**  Report lost IDs (driver's license, passport) and begin the replacement process.\n4. **Consider Travel Insurance:** If you have travel insurance, review your policy for theft coverage.\n5. **Relevant Links:**  [India's National Cyber Crime Reporting Portal](https://cybercrime.gov.in/) (for reporting) & your local police department's website for reporting procedures.\n\n\n\n**Disclaimer:** *I am an AI chatbot and cannot provide legal advice.
+This information is for general guidance only.
+Consult with a lawyer for advice specific to your situation.*", "category": "Criminal",
+                "timestamp": "2025-05-19 00:26:29.866446"
+            }
+        ],
+        "summary": "Here's a summary of the chatbot conversation:\n\nThe user reported their wallet was stolen during metro travel, expressing concern about financial loss and identity theft.
+The conversation falls under **theft/larceny** and potentially **identity theft** legal categories.
+The chatbot advised the user to prioritize immediate actions: filing a police report, canceling credit/debit cards, and replacing lost identification.
+It also suggested reviewing travel insurance policies for coverage.
+The bot provided links to the National Cyber Crime Reporting Portal and the local police department.
+Crucially, the chatbot emphasized it's providing general guidance and not legal advice, urging consultation with a lawyer."
+    }
+]